PrashantKuware/WeChat/README.md

+# WeChat
-# WeChatA full-stack chat app built using HTML, CSS, and JavaScript, powered by Socket.IO for real-time communication.
+A full-stack chat app built using HTML, CSS, and JavaScript, powered by Socket.IO for real-time communication.
 This application allows users to send and receive messages instantly on the local network, enabling seamless, low-latency interactions — just like modern chat platforms.
 ## Installation
 Clone the project by using.
 ```git clone https://github.com/PrashantKuware/WeChat.git```